shawnmolloy/slate/source/index.html.md

   * Authorization Notes:
     * The credentials must be passed in the “Authorization” header in a Token request before making the API requests.
     * Upon receiving the correct credentials, authorization server issues an access token called “bearer token” as below.
-    * All subsequent API requests must use this <bearertoken> in the http “authorization header”
+    * All subsequent API requests must use this <access_token> in the http “authorization header”
     * The access token has a definite time to live (TTL) or expires_in ( by default its 3600 seconds), and until it meets the expires_in ,the client will get the same token for the Token requests.
     * The client must have logic in the code to track and handle the expires_in , and must make a new request to get the next token